How DeFi Copy Trading Works: Architectures & Strategies

 Professional approach ($200-500/month):

-- Nansen for wallet labels and smart money tracking
+- on-chain analytics platforms for wallet labels and smart money tracking

 - Custom Telegram bots for instant alerts